MMSE Channel Estimation in Large-Scale MIMO: Improved Robustness with Reduced Complexity: System and channel model

 where $\beta_k$ is the average channel gain and $f_k(\varphi,\theta)$ is the normalized \emph{spatial scattering function} \cite{Sayeed2002a} such that $\iint f_k(\varphi,\theta) d\theta d\varphi = 1$.
 By using \eqref{eq:array-response}, the elements of $\vect{R}_k=\mathbb{E} \{\vect{h}_k \vect{h}_k^{\Htran}\}$ are computed as \cite[\sectionname~7.3.2]{massivemimobook}

-In particular, the elements of $\vect{R}_k$ are affected by the 3D local scattering model, that determines the typical values for azimuth and elevation angles, and their respective angular spreads.
-Measurements indicate that the range of interest in typical cellular scenarios is given by $\left[5^\circ, 15^\circ\right]$, e.g.,\cite{Zhang2017b}.
+In particular, the elements of $\vect{R}_k$ are affected by the 3D local scattering model, that determines the typical values for azimuth and elevation angles, and their respective angular spreads $\sigma_{\varphi}$ and $\sigma_{\theta}$.
+Measurements indicate that the range of interest for both azimuth and elevation angular spreads in typical cellular scenarios is given by $\left[5^\circ, 15^\circ\right]$, e.g.,\cite{Zhang2017b}.